X1anWang/Parallel-join/README.md

 ## Datasets

-To test with datasets synthesized in the way described in [VLDB'20](https://dl.acm.org/doi/10.14778/3407790.3407814), run the following commands for 1x1, 1xn and a power-law distribution input file with total element number 2<sup>16</sup> to 2<sup>30</sup>.
+To test with datasets synthesized in the way described in [VLDB'20](https://dl.acm.org/doi/10.14778/3407790.3407814), we run the following commands to generate 1x1, 1xn and a power-law distribution input file with total element number 2<sup>16</sup> to 2<sup>30</sup>.

 ```bash
 python3 /scripts/generate_join_input_1.py